teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 ### Week 13: 4/10 – 4/16
 **Tu:**
 *	Amrute, Sareeta.
 2016.
 Encoding Race, Encoding Class: Indian IT Workers in Berlin.
 Durham: Duke University Press.
-Ch.
-1 (27-53)
+Intro (1-26)

 **Thu:**
 	NO CLASS
 	Use time to conduct independent research for final paper.